yxlao/Open3D/src/Cuda/README.md

 # Open3D: The CUDA Branch

-This cuda branch is in **VERY EARLY STAGE** under development, and I cannot guarantee the stability or compatibility at all -- I do apologize for it.
+This cuda branch is at **EARLY STAGE** under development.
+A fully functional reconstruction system (`examples/Cuda/ReconstructionSystem`) is able to reproduce reconstruction results from the CPU  version, while the running speed is significantly boosted (> 10 times).

+The next step will be refactoring code and designing compatible interfaces for future integration into the Open3D release.
+Utility functions such as `VoxelDownSample` will also be supported.

+At current I am working on my own, although the branch is quite large.
+If you run into the project and attempt to use it, please file a issue when problems emerge.
+I cannot guarantee to solve it very quickly, but I will give it a try.

-Since I work on my own, I expect to complete the basic functions in one or two months ~~(**Christmas 2018** might be a good time to place a milestone)~~.
+~~Since I work on my own, I expect to complete the basic functions in one or two months (**Christmas 2018** might be a good time to place a milestone).
 I'm slower than expected now...
- Before
- that, I can only ensure it to be compilable on my machine.
+ Before that, I can only ensure it to be compilable on my machine.~~

-Many parts of the code are migrated from my previous projects.
-They offer similar functions to Open3D CPU version, but the interfaces may vary.
-I will work on that part later.

 ## Dependencies
-- At current it requires OpenCV for basic image reading, writing, and displaying.
-I will remove that part and turn to Open3D's internal APIs.
+- ~~At current it requires OpenCV for basic image reading, writing, and displaying.
+I will remove that part and turn to Open3D's internal APIs.~~
-- **Update 11.11.2018**, migration is partly done.
-Raytracing still requires it for displaying in several demo files, but can be removed.
+- ~~**Update 11.11.2018**, migration is partly done.
+Raytracing still requires it for displaying in several demo files, but can be removed.~~
+- Additional dependencies include CUDA (of course) and OpenCV (for ORB feature extraction).
+We may also introduce CUDA feature extraction and matching later.
+- A lower CMake version may fail to find CUDA properly.
+I'm using 3.13.2.
+- Please be aware the compatibility issues between Eigen and CUDA (e.g. Eigen <= 3.3.5 has problem with CUDA >= 9.0).

+The system currently works on Ubuntu 16.04, CUDA 9.0.

 ## Designs for CUDA classes

 ### Architecture
-Classes involving heterogeneous computations can involve both CPU computations (data preparation, kernel calls) and GPU computations (data manipulation on board).
+Classes involving heterogeneous computations can involve both CPU computations (data preparation, kernel calls) and GPU computations (data manipulation on device).
 Mixing them up will make the framework nasty, increase compilation time, and can cause linking problems.

 I tried to design an architecture to split classes into smaller ones doing specific jobs.
 There may be better solutions.
 If better ones are suggested, I